Bottlenecking in graphs and a coarse Menger-type theorem: Preliminaries

-\begin{Definition}\textbf{(Graph, Path, Cycle, $D_n$, Tree, Cactus, Cut-cactus)} A graph $G$ is defined to be two sets, a collections of vertices $V(G)$, and a collection of edges $E(G)$.
+\begin{Definition}\textbf{(Graph, Path, Cycle, $D_n$, Tree, Cactus, Cut-cactus)} A graph $G$ is defined to be two sets, a collection of vertices $V(G)$, and a collection of edges $E(G)$.
 Each edge is associated with two vertices, said to be its endpoints.
-A path is an ordered collection edges that join a set of distinct vertices, a path between two sets of vertices $X$ and $Y$ is said to be an $X,Y$ path.
+A path is an ordered collection of edges that join a set of distinct vertices, a path between two sets of vertices $X$ and $Y$ is said to be an $X,Y$ path.
 A cycle is a pair of paths that share exactly their endpoints.
 We often may refer to trees, cactus and cut-cactus these are classes of graphs with restrictions on the interactions of cycles.
 Trees have no cycles, cactus allow cycles to only intersect at a single vertex, and cut-cactus allow cycles to only intersect along a path.
-We often refer to a dipole graph $D_n$, this is two vertices joined by $n$ edges. \end{Definition} \begin{Definition} \textbf{($n$-edge bottlenecking)}(See \cite{BMS24}) A graph $G$ is said to have $n$-edge bottlenecking if for any two disjoint connected sets $X,Y\subset V(G)$, there exists a set $S\subseteq E(G)$ of size $n$ such that any $X,Y$ path contains an element of $S$. \end{Definition} \begin{Definition}\textbf{($M$-fat/Coarse $n$-bottlenecking)}(See \cite{BMS24}) A graph $G$ is said to have $M$-fat $n$-bottlenecking for some $M,n\in\mathbb{N}$ if for any two connected, $M$-disjoint subgraphs $X,Y\subset G$, there exists a set $S\subset V(G)\setminus (V(X)\cup V(Y))$ of size $n$ such that every $X,Y$ path intersects $N_M(S):=\{x\in V(G)|d(x,S)<M\}$.
+We often refer to a dipole graph $D_n$, this is two vertices joined by $n$ multi-edges. \end{Definition} \begin{Definition} \textbf{($n$-edge bottlenecking)}(See \cite{BMS24}) A graph $G$ is said to have $n$-edge bottlenecking if for any two disjoint connected sets $X,Y\subset V(G)$, there exists a set $S\subseteq E(G)$ of size $n$ such that any $X,Y$ path contains an element of $S$. \end{Definition} \begin{Definition}\textbf{($M$-fat/Coarse $n$-bottlenecking)}(See \cite{BMS24}) A graph $G$ is said to have $M$-fat $n$-bottlenecking for some $M,n\in\mathbb{N}$ if for any two connected, $M$-disjoint subgraphs $X,Y\subset G$, there exists a set $S\subset V(G)\setminus (V(X)\cup V(Y))$ of size $n$ such that every $X,Y$ path intersects $N_M(S):=\{x\in V(G)|d(x,S)<M\}$.
 If a graph is $M$-fat $n$-bottlenecked for some $M$ it is said to be coarsely $n$-bottlenecked.
 If there exists an $n$ such that a graph is coarsely $n$-bottlenecked, the graph is said to be coarsely bottlenecked. \end{Definition} \begin{Remark} Bottlenecking defines a natural spectrum of graphs as $n$-edge bottlenecking implies $(n+1)$-edge bottlenecking.
-This is also true for coarse bottlenecking. \end{Remark} \begin{Definition}\textbf{(n-ladder/$M$-fat ladder)} A graph is said to contain a $n$-ladder if there exist disjoint connected sets $X$ and $Y$ such that there are $n$ $X,Y$ paths that are disjoint outside of $X$ and $Y$.
-The sets $X$ and $Y$ are referred to as the poles, and the paths are referred to as the rungs of the ladder.
-If the poles are at least $M$-disjoint and the rungs are all pairwise $M$-disjoint a ladder is said to be a $M$-fat ladder. \end{Definition}
+This is also true for coarse bottlenecking.